FusionAuth/fusionauth-example-flask-portal/README.md

 This user portal allows you to read and update a user's registration.data field, which is an arbitrary key value store in FusionAuth.

+You can read the full blog post here: https://fusionauth.io/blog/2020/09/10/building-profile-portal-with-flask-oauth-apis

 ## Prerequisites

 You need to make sure FusionAuth is running and that you have python3/pip3 available.